Armavir, Armenia: Armavir under the Artashesid and Arsacid Dynasties (189 BC — 428 AD)

 According to the 5th-century Armenian historian Movses Khorenatsi, Armavir was the first capital of the Kingdom of Armenia (although, from a geographical standpoint, the first capital of Armenia was Van).
+Movses' history preserves a tradition that when King Valarsace the Parthian settled in Armavir (c.
+149 BC), he built a temple there and asked prince Smbat of the Bagratuni dynasty to give up his religion and worship idols, but Smbat refused to comply.

+Before the adoption of Christianity, according to Movses Khorenatsi, there were three pagan temples in Armavir — the Temple of the Moon, the Temple of the Sun, and the Temple of Ancestral Memory.
+From the 6th millennium BC until the adoption of Christianity, the capital Armavir served as the spiritual-religious center of Armenia.

+In Hellenistic Armavir, there were two main types of libraries-chanceries: royal (where royal correspondence and official decrees were kept) and temple (where religious and historical literature was concentrated).

-Movses' history preserves a tradition that when King Valarsace the Parthian settled in Armavir (ca. 149 BC), he built a temple there and asked prince aspet (knight) Smbat of the Bagratuni dynasty to give up his religion and worship idols.
-But Smbat refused to comply.
-Movses also relates that when King Tigranes II (whom he places on the throne from 90 to 36 BC), in order to take revenge on Queen Cleopatra of Egypt, sent an expedition to Palestine, he carried a great number of Jews into captivity, and settled them in Armavir and in Vardges.
+Movses also relates that when King Tigranes II (whom he places on the throne from 90 to 36 BC), in order to take revenge on Queen Cleopatra of Egypt, sent an expedition to Palestine, he carried a great number of Jews into captivity and settled them in Armavir and in Vardges.
 Movses goes on to state that later Jews were transferred from Armavir to Yervandashat, and under King Artashes I, were again transferred into the new capital Artashat.

-When King Sapor II of Persia invaded Armenia (360–370), he led away from Artashat 30,000 Armenian and 9,000 Jewish families, the latter brought by King Tigranes from Judea, and then completely destroyed the city.
+When King Shapur II of Persia invaded Armenia (360–370), he led away from Artashat 30,000 Armenian and 9,000 Jewish families, the latter brought by King Tigranes from Judea, and then completely destroyed the city.

-In 591 during the reign of emperor Maurice, Armavir (then called Armaouira) and much of Armenia came under Roman administration after the Romans defeated the Sassanid Persian Empire at the battle of the Blarathon.

-During Antiquity, Armavir was taken by the Seleucids, Parthians, Roman Empire, Sassanids and Byzantine Empire before it was taken over by the Arabs in 645.
+Medieval Armavir (7th—18th centuries)

+Until the Arab conquest in 645 AD, Armavir was part of the Ayrarat Kingdom (331–190 BC), then Greater Armenia (190 BC – 428 AD), occasionally being occupied by the Romans and Parthians.
+After the fall of Greater Armenia in 428 AD, it became part of the Sasanian Empire.

+In the 8th century, Armavir was a center of nakharar houses; in the 9th–13th centuries, it was the city of Armavir.
+The city and the Armavir plain were part of Vanand, the Bagratid kingdom, and in the 13th century, part of the Zakarid principality.